Dementia Care Specialists

 Evidence shows that if you don’t take regular respite care breaks it takes an unacceptable toll on your physical and mental health, so respite is not an ‘optional-nice-to-have’, it’s a medical and good health essential.

 The Government may pay for the cost of emergency or short term In Home Respite Care, if you are stressed out and at breaking point.
-The Government also funds ongoing Consumer Directed Government Subsidised Respite via In Home Care Packages.
-Ask us how.
+The Government also funds ongoing Consumer Directed Care Government Subsidised Respite via In Home Care Packages, ask us how.

 Appreciative letter from the Daughter of a client living in a Nursing Home in Mosman